Polkadot-Blockchain-Academy/pba-book/content/polkadot/blockspace/slides.md

 Within Polkadot, we measure the amount of blockspace that an application can use in _coretime_.

-Just like a CPU and OS, there is a scheduler that multiplexes many<br/> different processes onto execution cores.
+Just like a CPU and OS, there is a scheduler that multiplexes many<br /> different processes onto execution cores.

 Coretime is acquired through either primary or secondary marketplaces.